-18AE603 FLIGHT DYNAMICS 3104
+21AE602 FLIGHT DYNAMICS

-- To create necessary background for understanding the physical behaviour of flight during maneuvers. - To understand the application of various aircraft components towards the stability and control. - To understand the basic concepts of special maneuvers like spin, dutch roll, auto rotation and spiral divergence.
+- To impart the necessary background for understanding the physical behavior of flight during maneuvers. - To understand the application of various aircraft components towards the longitudinal & lateral stability. - To understand the application of various aircraft components towards the dynamic stability and control. - To describe the performance of aircraft and its component during different maneuvers. - To understand the basic concepts of special maneuvers like spin, dutch roll, auto rotation and spiral divergence.

-a.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-b.
-Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+- a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.

-c.
 Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.